-The war in Ukraine has disrupted existing supply and demand patterns of the energy market.
+In recent years, geopolitical events have disrupted existing supply and demand patterns of the energy market.
 Despite this disruption, movements towards a cleaner energy system have continued through advancements in European Union policies, including the "Fit for 55 package" and "REPowerEU".
-High fossil fuel prices, as seen since the war in Ukraine began, present an opportunity to operate more efficiently and build momentum in energy transition to sustainable aviation fuels and fleet renewal through the Group's 210 "Gamechanger" aircraft order (and the Group's 300 new Boeing 737-MAX-10 aircraft order under the 2023 Boeing Agreement).
+High fossil fuel prices, as seen since the war in Ukraine began, present an opportunity to operate more efficiently and build momentum in energy transition to sustainable aviation fuels and fleet renewal through the Group's 210 Boeing 737-8200 aircraft order and the Group's new 300 Boeing 737-MAX-10 aircraft (150 firm and 150 options) order under the 2023 Boeing Agreement.